data-edu/rviews_blog_series/1-post.md

-Teaching R Using Everyday Examples in Education
+Learning R With Education Datasets
 ================
 Ryan Estrellado
 5/21/2020

 Timothy Gallwey wrote in *The Inner Game of Tennis*:

-> What I have tried to illustrate is that there is a natural learning
+> …There is a natural learning process which operates within everyone,
-> process which operates within everyone, if it is allowed to.
-This
+> if it is allowed to.
+This process is waiting to be discovered by all
-> process is waiting to be discovered by all those who do not know of
+> those who do not know of its existence … It can be discovered for
-> its existence … It can be discovered for yourself, if it hasn’t been
+> yourself, if it hasn’t been already.
+If it has been experienced, trust
-> already.
-If it has been experienced, trust it.
+> it.

 Discovering a new R concept like a function or package is exciting.
 You never know if you’re about to learn something that fundamentally changes